 ― Debasish Mridha

 If any of your past clients or people in your sphere are in business, try to help them by referring others to them.
-If their services fit, add them to your resources page on your website.
+When their services fit, add them to the resources page on your website.

 If they volunteer and support a non-profit in your community, promote it to your friends.